-So.....
+So......
 See you on the green having fun.

-Leeuwin Kids Early Childhood Education UPDATE!!!
+Leeuwin Kids Early Childhood Education

+UPDATE!!!

-- · Our Development Application is underway with the shire - · Tender has gone out for build works - · A lease is being progressed with the site next door - .
-Funding is being sought for things like landscaping, fencing, furniture & equipment while giving kids some new experiences during their holidays.
-During the last 12 months we have
+- · Our Development Application is underway with the shire - Tender has gone out for build works - · A lease is being progressed with the site next door - Funding is being sought for things like landscaping, - fencing, furniture & equipment info@augustachildcare.org.au or visit who gives a crap